saltstack-formulas/chromium-formula/docs/README.rst

 ``chromium.package.clean``
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This state will remove Chromium package on GNU/Linux (native or snap) and MacOS (homebrew).
+This state will remove Chromium package on GNU/Linux and MacOS (homebrew).

 Testing